kacakb/jsfinder/README.md

   <li>Limiting the <strong>concurrency</strong> of HTTP GET requests using a  flag.</li>
   <li>Using a <strong>regular expression</strong> to search for JavaScript files in the response body of the HTTP GET requests.</li>
   <li><strong>Writing the found JavaScript files</strong> to a file specified in the command line arguments or to a default file named "output.txt".</li>
-      <li>Printing informative messages to the console indicating the status of the program's execution and the output file's location.</li>
+  <li><strong>Printing informative messages to the console</strong> indicating the status of the program's execution and the output file's location.</li>
       <li>Allowing the program to run in verbose or silent mode using a flag.</li>
    </ul>